 Well, worry no more—all plants have a natural life cycle.
 Some are short-lived—shining brightly like a rock-star for only one glorious season—while others live a more sedate and long-lived life, sometimes growing and maturing for years, if not decades.

-Whichever your preferred choice of planting is, it helps to understand the different terminology used to describe the lifespan and weather conditions that are associated with your desired plant.
+Whichever your preferred choice of planting is, it helps to understand the different terminology used to describe the lifespan and weather conditions associated with your desired plant.

 Gardening Terms Related to a Plant’s Lifespan

 There are three gardening terms used to describe the length of a plant's lifespan.
 These are:

 What Are Annual Plants?

 Annual plants live for one growing season and then die.
-During one season, the plant completes its entire life cycle of growth, going from seed to flower, producing seeds of its own and then dying.
+During one season, the plant completes its entire life cycle of growth, from seed to flower, producing seeds of its own before finally dying.

 If you like the idea of mixing it up and don't mind having to replant fresh and different flowers regularly, then annual plants could be your thing.

 You will often hear of gardeners using a technique called "dead-heading" to remove old flowers, preventing them from going to seed.
 This action encourages new flower growth and prevents unwanted seeding of nearby flower beds.

 Annual Plants: An Ideal Choice for Gardeners With Limited Available Time